Code-Institute-Submissions/miloszmisiek-ci-p3-personal.budget/README.md

 ![Lucidchart Logic Flow](docs/readme-files/logic-flow.png)

 ### Colour
-Third-party library [termcolor](https://pypi.org/project/termcolor/) was used to colour the title heading in the terminal for enhanced UX.
+Third-party library [termcolor](https://pypi.org/project/termcolor/) was used to colour the title heading in the terminal for enhanced UX:

-The main title/logo is green - inspired by "the Matrix" movie.
+- The main title/logo is green - inspired by "the Matrix" movie.

+- Most of the user input prompts are in yellow - to distinguish text from the rest of the message.

-'Needs' worksheet entries are in red - to focus attention on essential costs.
+- 'Needs' worksheet entries are in red - to focus attention on essential costs.

-'Wants' worksheet entries are in green - to give contrast to 'Needs' entries, this category should be secondary.
+- 'Wants' worksheet entries are in green - to give contrast to 'Needs' entries, this category should be secondary.

 # Features